Today's Articles

 In 1925 he enrolled in a trade school on the South Side of Chicago to study automobile mechanics.
 John Robinson, a friend of Coffey, shared a similar desire to fly.
 Commercial flying schools would not accept them because of their race, but a Black businessman lent the two a vacant storefront where they built a one-seat airplane powered by a motorcycle engine.
 They then taught themselves to fly.

 Emil Mack employed the two as auto mechanics.
-He was a white man who owned a Chevrolet dealership in Elmwood Park, Illinois, when they applied and were accepted at the Curtiss Wright School of Aviation in Chicago for an aviation mechanics training course.
-Upon reporting to the school for the start of classes, Coffey and Robinson were refused admittance when they were black.
+When they applied, he was a white man who owned a Chevrolet dealership in Elmwood Park, Illinois.
+He was accepted at the Curtiss Wright School of Aviation in Chicago for an aviation mechanics training course.
+Upon reporting to the school for the start of classes, Coffey and Robinson were refused admittance when they were Black.
 The school attempted to reimburse the two for their tuition, but Mr. Mack threatened to sue them if they could not enter.
 The school backed down and allowed Coffey and Robinson to attend.
 Two years later, they graduated at the top of their class.
 Coffey obtained his commercial license on August 15, 1938 (#36609)

 In the late 1930s, Coffey established the Coffey School of Aeronautics at Harlem Airport, located south of Chicago at 87th Street and Harlem Avenue.
 From 1938 to 1945, more than 1,500 Black students went through the school, including many who would later become Tuskegee Airmen.
 After World War II, Coffey served as an instructor at the Lewis School of Aeronautics in Lockport and then at Dunbar Vocational High School in Chicago, training some of the first Blacks to be hired as mechanics by commercial airlines.
 Although Coffey left teaching in 1969, he was by no means retired.
 His experience and skills kept him employed in Illinois as an A&P and aircraft inspector (AI) for decades.